 Passing the Test – Soccer Passing Skills

+Is passing the most artistic aspect of the game of soccer?
+I think so.
 Having learned the importance of strategy in soccer, one of the most critical skills to develop if you want to implement any type of soccer strategy—as well as the backbone of soccer—is passing the ball.
 Let’s learn how to be a good passer in soccer.

 Just look at this incredible pass by David Beckham when he played for Real Madrid, it’s a thing of beauty.
 In the sections below, we’ll learn how to pass the soccer ball just like that.
+Becoming a master passer of the ball takes time, but wants you’ve learned the fundamentals of passing you can start to figure out ways to unlock any defense with a killer pass.
+Beckham pass to Ronaldo is genius.

 Yes, dribbling the ball is an amazing skill and beautiful to watch, especially when Messi or Ronaldinho are on the ball, but there’s not much better than seeing a team string six or eight passes together and then score a goal.
 Everything happens so fast the opposing team can’t really do anything about it.
 A quick combination of passes and the ball is in the back of the net.